Franz Kafka: Education

 At the end of his first year of studies, Kafka met Max Brod, a fellow law student who became a close friend for life.
 Years later, Brod coined the term Der enge Prager Kreis ("The Close Prague Circle") to describe the group of writers, which included Kafka, Felix Weltsch and Brod himself.
 Brod soon noticed that, although Kafka was shy and seldom spoke, what he said was usually profound.
 Kafka was an avid reader throughout his life; together he and Brod read Plato's Protagoras in the original Greek, on Brod's initiative, and Gustave Flaubert's L'éducation sentimentale and La Tentation de St. Antoine (The Temptation of Saint Anthony) in French, at his own suggestion.
 Kafka considered Fyodor Dostoevsky, Flaubert, Nikolai Gogol, Franz Grillparzer, and Heinrich von Kleist to be his "true blood brothers".
 Besides these, he took an interest in Czech literature and was also fond of the works of Johann Wolfgang von Goethe, though his "admiration for Goethe was, however, somewhat ambivalent: 'By the power of his works Goethe probably holds back the development of the German language.
-Kafka was awarded the degree of Doctor of Law on 18 June 1906 (Note: Records of the university list June as Kafka's graduation month, as do some secondary sources (Murray), while Brod lists July, possibly confusing the date with that of an exam three years earlier, on 18 July 1903.) and performed an obligatory year of unpaid service as a law clerk for the civil and criminal courts.
+Kafka also admired the Swiss author Robert Walser, and Max Brod reported that Kafka would laugh hysterically while reading aloud from one of his favorite Walser short prose pieces, "Mountain Halls."